 After the completion of the Spin-Off, HERC Holdings and New Hertz will be separate, independent, public companies operating their respective businesses.
-Immediately following the completion of the Spin-Off, there will be approximately 1,927 holders of record of shares of New Hertz common stock and approximately 84,919,160 shares of New Hertz common stock outstanding, based on the number of holders of record and shares outstanding of Hertz Holdings common stock on May 25, 2016.
+Immediately following the completion of the Spin-Off, there will be approximately [] holders of record of shares of New Hertz common stock and approximately [] shares of New Hertz common stock outstanding, based on the number of holders of record and shares outstanding of Hertz Holdings common stock on [], 2016, without taking into account the effects of the reverse stock split to occur immediately following the completion of the Spin-Off.
 The actual number of shares of New Hertz common stock to be distributed will be determined as of the record date and will reflect any issuance of new shares or exercises of options pursuant to Hertz Holdings' equity plans on or prior to the record date.
-The Spin-Off will not affect the number of outstanding shares of HERC Holdings common stock; however, the number of outstanding shares of HERC Holdings common stock will decrease in connection with the completion of the reverse stock split.
+The Spin-Off will not affect the number of outstanding shares of HERC Holdings common stock will decrease in connection with the completion of the reverse stock split.
 See "-Reverse Stock Split."